mccornet/pl-900/09 - PowerBi.md

 ### Filter data with Power BI

-Data is the core of Power BI.
-As you explore reports, each visual draws its underlying data from sources that often contain far more data than you need.
-Power BI offers several ways to filter and highlight reports.
+***Power BI offers several ways to filter and highlight reports***.
 Knowing how to filter data is the key to finding the right information.
 Filtering only applies to reports, not to dashboards.

 #### Slicers

-A simple type of filtering that you can use directly on the report page is called a **slicer**.
-Slicers provide cues to ways you can filter the results in the visuals on a report page.
-There are several different types of slicers: numeric, categorical, and date.
-Slicers make it easy to filter all the visuals on the page at once.
+***A simple type of filtering that you can use is called a slicer***. ***Slicers provide cues to ways you can filter the results in the visuals on a report page.
+There are several different types of slicers: numeric, categorical, and date.*** Slicers make it easy to filter all the visuals on the page at once.
 To select more than one field, hold the Ctrl key and click additional fields.

 ### The Filters pane

-Another way to filter data is by opening and modifying filters in the Filters pane.
+***Another way to filter data is by opening and modifying filters in the Filters pane***.
 The Filters pane contains filters that were added to the report by the report designer.
 As a consumer, you can interact with the filters and save your changes but cannot add new filters.

-The four types of filters are:
+#### The four types of filters:

 - **Report** – Applies to all pages in the report.
 - **Page** – Applies to all the visuals on the current report page.